Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in South Dakota

 These organizations above are working to develop rules and regulations that govern the licensure of CPMs in South Dakota.

-These actions by the Department prompted our organization to focus their energy on educating the public and their elected officials on the merits of out-of-hospital birth with Certified Professional Midwives, who are specifically trained in out-of-hospital maternity care.
+These actions by the Department prompted our organization to focus their energy on educating the public and their elected officials on the merits of community birth with Certified Professional Midwives, who are specifically trained in community birth maternity care.

 They have hosted an annual birth conference since 1993 where they have enjoyed such distinguished speakers as Michel Odent, Marsden Wagner, and Henci Goer.
 They also have maintained a strong presence in the state legislature, helping to pass the following legislation to help expand and protect options for South Dakota families: